kus/cs2-modded-server/README.md

 > Your server can be banned by Valve for using this plugin (see their [server guidelines](https://blog.counter-strike.net/index.php/server_guidelines)).
 Use at your own risk.

 If you **DO NOT** want to use this plugin; change `FollowCS2ServerGuidelines` to `true` in `addons/counterstrikesharp/configs/core.json`.
 It is recommended to do this via [custom files](#custom-files).

+### Model changer

+You have the abililty to have custom player models.
+You can turn it on va `!settings` > `Enable` > `Custom Player Models` and it will change the map to de_dust2 and the models will stay on for the future maps/modes unless turned off via `!settings` > `Disable` > `Custom Player Models`.

+It requires that you have a Workshop Addon with the models, for my server I just use [this one](https://steamcommunity.com/sharedfiles/filedetails/?id=3163629484) which has over 200 models.

+You need to have the Addon ID in your `cfg/multiaddonmanager/multiaddonmanager.cfg` you can see how I have [mine setup here](https://github.com/kus/cs2-modded-server/blob/master/custom_files_example/cfg/multiaddonmanager/multiaddonmanager.cfg) (which you can copy if you are using the same addon).

+Then you need to define the models from the Workshop Addon in `addons\counterstrikesharp\configs\plugins\PlayerModelChanger\PlayerModelChanger.json`, I have some in there that I use if you want more you will need to add them yourself.

+The easiest way to see what is in a Workshop Addon is Subscribe to it and wait for it to download, then download and open [Source 2 Viewer](https://valveresourceformat.github.io/) and browse to Counter-Strike 2 > the Workshop Addon and you can see the files and paths in it.

 ### I run a Surf/KZ/Bhop server and want [MovementUnlocker](https://github.com/Source2ZE/MovementUnlocker) and [CS2Fixes-RampbugFix](https://github.com/Interesting-exe/CS2Fixes-RampbugFix) permanently on